AyushJam/AyushJam/README.md

-- 👋 Hi, I’m @AyushJam, studying at IIT Madras.
+- 👋 Hi, I’m @AyushJam, studying at UC San Diego.
+- I graduated from IIT Madras with a BTech in Electrical Engineering.
-- 👀 I’m interested in Electrical and Computer Engineering, playing the keyboard and reading!
+- 👀 I’m interested in imaging systems, signal, and image processing.
-- 🌱 I’m currently learning Signal Processing in general, particularly images and mathematics.
+- 🌱 Beyond academics, I play the piano, and I love reading science and history.
 - 📫 How to reach me?
 Here's my email - ayushjamdar@gmail.com

 <!---